 ADVANCE at WSU Grant Initiatives

-The goals of ADVANCE at WSU are to: (1) increase representation of women and diverse faculty at WSU by providing institutional support through programs, policies, procedures and climate change, targeting critical points in the academic pipeline (e.g., recruitment, pre-tenure, and post-tenure advancement) and leadership; (2) develop and disseminate innovative strategies that can be applied in similar institutions – research-intensive, rural, land grant universities, and other academic setting; and (3) put in place an infrastructure that gives these efforts highest institutional support and visibility, and allows for transformation to continue.
+The goals of ADVANCE at WSU are to: (1) increase representation of women and historically underrepresented faculty at WSU by providing institutional support through programs, policies, procedures and climate change, targeting critical points in the academic pipeline (e.g., recruitment, pre-tenure, and post-tenure advancement) and leadership; (2) develop and disseminate innovative strategies that can be applied in similar institutions – research-intensive, rural, land grant universities, and other academic settings; and (3) put in place an infrastructure that gives these efforts highest institutional support and visibility and allows for transformation to continue.

 To support these goals we have developed 3 major initiatives:…

 Transitions program provides assistance during work/life transition periods to ease stressors and to support faculty in maintaining the excellence of their work.

-- Travel Assistance Program: The ADVANCE at WSU Travel Assistance Award Program is an initiative designed to support conference travel for women and diverse faculty, with diversity defined in terms of under-represented minority (URM) status, in any discipline at WSU.
+- Travel Assistance Program: The ADVANCE at WSU Travel Assistance Award Program is an initiative designed to support conference travel for women and historically underrepresented faculty in any discipline at WSU.

-External Mentor program provides career-development opportunities for faculty of all ranks to work with a noted expert in their discipline in a manner that would help address barriers to involvement of women and diverse faculty in any discipline, with diversity defined in terms of underrepresented minority status.
+External Mentor program provides career-development opportunities for faculty of all ranks to work with a noted expert in their discipline in a manner that would help address barriers to the involvement of women and historically underrepresented faculty in any discipline.

 - External Mentor program- Pilot Extension provides additional career-development opportunities for faculty previously supported by an External Mentor award.
 The goal of the Pilot Extension is to provide External Mentor award recipients (in collaboration with their mentors) the support needed to carry out pilot investigations and obtain preliminary data required for external funding applications.
 Only faculty with prior External Mentor funding are eligible to participate in the Pilot Extension Program